Infected-by-js/shop-it/README.md

 **Fullstack art store application built with the MERN stack, redux toolkit, styled-components, framer-motion**.
 Includes registration/login with validation(server & client side), auto auth if the user is already logged in.
 Redux Toolkit to manage the state of favourite items and the shopping cart.
 Protected Routes to prevent access to certain routes if the token does not exist or is invalid.
-This web app will be a full e-commerce application, many features will be added

 ## Demo